Erijl/flight-visualizer/README.md

 ## To come

-## Key Features 🚀

-- **Interactive 3D Globe:** Explore Lufthansa's worldwide flight routes on a beautiful 3D globe.
-- **Airport Details:** Click on airports to view information like name, location, IATA code, and timezone.
-- **Flight Tracking (Experimental):**  See a real-time (simulated) view of Lufthansa flights in the air.
-- **Graph Theory Mode:** Analyze the network of airports and routes using graph theory visualizations.
-- **Sandbox Mode:**  Freely explore and interact with the data without any filters or constraints.
-- **Filtering and Searching:**  Filter flights and airports by various criteria.
-- **Customizable Views:** Adjust the appearance of the globe, routes, and markers.

-## Screenshots 📸
+## Highlights
+Some technical highlights, not necessarily unique but definitely uncommon:

+### Protocol Buffers as SSoT data model with REST API
+I needed a way to have a shared data model between the client and server, from a single source of truth.
+And for that I chose Protocol Buffers in combination with a standard Rest API.
+Quite the unique combination but this not only assures that the data model is consistent between client and server but also allows for a more efficient data transfer than typical methods.
+[More Details](./api-models/README.md)

+### Theoretical Realtime flight visualisation
+The 'theoretical' flight visalisation utilizes parts of the Haversine formula to theoretically calculate the position of an aircraft at any given time based on the departure and arrival times as well as an approximated distance time function of an average airplane.
+[More Details](./flightvisualizer-backend/README.md)

+### Graph Theory visualisation
+The graph theory visualisation is a unique way to visualize the flight network of Lufthansa.
+It uses a force directed graph layout to show the connections between airports and the number of flights between them.
+[More Details](./flightvisualizer-frontend/README.md)

-## Getting Started 🛠️
+## Getting Started

-## Technical Details ⚙️
+## Technical Details

-## Project Structure 📂
+## Project Structure

 The Project is divided into the following main directories, please note that each main directory contains it's own readme for more detailed information:

-    /api-models - Contains the Protobuf (.proto) files defining the data models.
+    /api-models - Contains the Protocol Buffer (.proto) files defining the data models.
     /flightvisualizer-backend - Spring Boot backend code
     /flightvisualizer-frontend - Angular frontend code
     /flightvisualizer-database - Scripts for setting up the database